Are free schools being opened where they are not needed?

-Like all state schools, free schools are inspected by Ofsted - and are more likely to be judged as Good or Outstanding.
+Like all state schools, free schools are inspected by Ofsted - and are more likely to be judged as Outstanding.
 Free schools are created to raise standards and are held to the highest possible standards.
 In the rare cases where a free school has not offered the standard of education they promised, swift and decisive action has been taken, which is in contrast to the rest of the state sector where over 100 Local Authority schools have been in special measures for over a year.

 Want to find out more?
 Get in touch with us today.